digitalbricks/siclight/README.md

 $sites = array(
-    "example.com" => array(                                     // human readable title of the site to monitor "url"       => "https://www.example.com/satellite.php", // full URL of the satellite script "sys"       => "ProcessWire",                           // system identifier, the satellite has a function for "secret"    => "T0tallY5ecret",                         // the shared secret of the site, HAVE TO match the one in the satellite
+    "example.com" => array(                                     // human readable title of the site to monitor "url"       => "https://www.example.com/satellite.php", // full URL of the satellite script "sys"       => "PROCESSWIRE",                           // system identifier, the satellite has a function for "secret"    => "T0tallY5ecret",                         // the shared secret of the site, HAVE TO match the one in the satellite
         "inact"     => false                                    // set to "true" if the site should not longer monitored but you want access to the history
     ),